ssfsx17/ffpnp/Jobs/JobDetails/DarkKnight.md

 Darkness Form (self-only) - Causes Sap and Boost Attack status (4).

+Darkside (self-only) - You must be at maximum MP to use this ability.
+Burn all MP.
+Causes Boost Attack and Brave statuses (6).

 Dusk Blade (5 AP) (single) - Attack, and drain an amount of HP equal to half of the damage.
 The effect is reversed against undead.

 ### Dark Sword T3

 Darkness Wave (multi) - Use an amount of HP equal to 20% of your maximum, to do a magical attack for Strength * Level dark damage.

-Shadow Blade (5 AP) (single) - Attack, and drain an amount of MP equal to 1/10th of the damage.
+Shadow Blade (5 AP) (single) - Attack, and drain an amount of MP equal to 1% of the damage.
 The effect is reversed against undead.

 ### Dark Sword T4